Ocean Vida Resort

 The price panel below indicates prices for a 7 night holiday duration.
 However, Regaldive are able to offer both shorter and longer holiday durations, subject to flight availability.
 Regional airports may also be available.
 Please enquire with a member of our team.
 Prices are subject to change, depending on flight cost at the time of booking.

-- Standard Room with A/C: £5 per person per night
+- Standard Room with A/C: £18 per room per night

-- Deluxe Sea View: from £12 per person per night
+- Deluxe Sea View: from £34 per room per night

 Have you stayed here?
 Why not share your experiences by adding your review?Write a review